microsoft/PSRule/README.md

 [PSRule.Rules.CAF]        | A suite of rules to validate Azure resources against the Cloud Adoption Framework (CAF) using PSRule.
 [PSRule.Monitor]          | Send and query PSRule analysis results in Azure Monitor.
 [PSRule-pipelines]        | An Azure DevOps extension for using PSRule within Azure Pipelines.
+[ps-rule]                 | Validate infrastructure as code (IaC) and DevOps repositories using GitHub Actions.

 ## Changes and versioning